-Here’s a polish which doesn’t require quite as much rubbing in order to remove rust, and it’s less expensive than the Simichrome to boot.
-It’s also more toxic than the Simichrome, however, with a petroleum distillate base as well as aluminum oxide as an abrasive.
-So bear that in mind when making a product choice.
+Here’s a polish that doesn’t require quite as much rubbing in order to remove rust, and it’s less expensive than the Simichrome to boot.
+It’s also more toxic than the Simichrome with a petroleum distillate base as well as aluminum oxide as an abrasive; So bear that in mind when making a product choice.

 Meguiar’s is a well-known name in the detailing world, and their polish is quite effective at removing the rust caused by oxidation, as well as the road schmootz which collects quickly on chrome or metal bike parts.
 It won’t work as a filler for nicks and pits on the chrome, but does apply a protective polymer blend to keep the shine lasting for quite a while.